Diana-Secarea/FLAGS-UPB-cyberedu-2025/Binary-Quals.md

 If you run strings mirror-me and analyse you realise that you're supposed to input 3-digit numbers (probably two or three numbers), their product should equal a "maximum mirrored number". a mirrored number usually refers to a number whose digits are reversed.
+ Additionally, clues suggest that:
+A correct combination gives access to a shell (system("/bin/sh")).
+The final goal is to retrieve a flag file from the home directory of a user.
 If their product equals a mirrored number (palindromic), and it's the maximum, the binary gives access to the flag.
 Internally, it calls system("/bin/sh") if the correct values are given.
 Additionally I wrote a script to find the largest palindrom number :